abhijeetranmale7/perennial-systems-server/README.md

     yarn install

 4. Set up the environment variables:
-    a.
-Create a .env file in the project root directory.
+    * Create a .env file in the project root directory.
-    b.
-Define the following variables in the .env file:
+    * Define the following variables in the .env file:

         ```bash
         PORT=4000
         MONGODB_URI=mongodb://localhost:27017/your-database-name